 This can make some dramatic moments hard to invest into.
 And it's for that reason that I ask how you're consuming Attack on Titan.
-Because if your approach demands no room for laughter, chances are, many scenes here may make you cringe instead of taking them seriously, as it could be difficult to see an armless Eren beating the living snot out of someone with his fingerless stumps, while foaming at the mouth like a rabid animal, rapey-face set to maximum, and STILL take it seriously, despite all this, has my admiration.
+Because if your approach demands no room for levity or laughter, chances are, many scenes here may make you want to gouge your eyes out.
+Anyone that could view an armless Eren beating the living snot out of someone with his arm stumps, while foaming at the mouth like a rabid animal, rapey-face set to maximum, and STILL take it seriously, despite all this, has my admiration.
 I keel over in laughter seeing moments like that.
 It's a show that can't escape the innate hilarity of some of its content.
-For me, part of the fun of AoT is seeing that constant struggle to capture authenticity and seriousness despite the content suggesting otherwise.
+For me, part of the fun of AoT is seeing that constant struggle to capture authenticity and seriousness, despite the content suggesting otherwise.
 Viewing it in this way may not be the original intent of the staff and creators, but it's entertainment at the end of the day, how I choose to enjoy it is entirely up to me.

 Which brings me to the other issue that the show can't shake: poorly written characters.

 Armin is the only character in all of Attack on Titan with a proper character arc.
 There's no arguing this, no IFs ANDs or BUTs, this is just a fact.
-Out of everyone presented, he remains the only one that was given any sort of layered characterization, internal reflection, and eventual growth that STAYED that way.
-For everyone else, Eren included, there's only a phantom resemblance of an arc, but in reality, their constant dominating character traits actually cause them to have the adverse effect.
+Out of everyone presented, he remains the only member of AoT's cast that was given any sort malleable personality, an internal reflection, and eventual growth that STAYED that way.
+For everyone else, Eren included, there's only a phantom resemblance of a character arc, but in reality, their constant dominating character traits actually cause them to have the adverse effect.
 Instead of showing character development, they end up going through character regression instead.
 For the easiest example, let's take a look at Eren.